sinoroc/tox-poetry-dev-dependencies/README.rst

 Introduction
 ============

-Tox plugin to let Tox know about Poetry's development dependencies.
+Tox plugin to help working with Poetry-based projects.

 Repositories